Liar (Silia Kapsis song): Background and composition

 Rumours of Kapsis being picked by Cyprus' broadcaster for the Eurovision Song Contest, the Cyprus Broadcasting Corporation (CyBC), were spread as early as mid-August 2023 by OGAE's Greek branch.
 Kapsis was officially announced as Cyprus' representative for the Eurovision Song Contest 2024 on 25 September.
 On 22 February 2024, Kapsis released a snippet as a sneak-peek to promote the song.

 Music video and promotion

 Along with the song's release, an accompanying music video was released on the same day.
 The music video was shot in the Cypriot city of Limassol, and was directed by Kostas Karydas.
-The music video features Kapsis wearing gold-colored attire.
+The music video features Kapsis wearing a gold-colored attire.

 To further promote the song, Kapsis participated in Eurovision pre-parties, including Eurovision in Concert.
 She also gave away two tickets to the Eurovision grand final via a competition that featured the song prominently.

 Critical reception

 In a Wiwibloggs review containing several statements from several critics, the song was rated 6.53 out of 10 points, earning 19th out of the 37 competing songs on the site's annual ranking.
 Another review conducted by ESC Bubble that contained reviews from a combination of readers and juries rated the song 11th out of the 15 songs in the Eurovision semi-final "Liar" was in.
 ESC Beat's Doron Lahav ranked the song 17th overall; Lahav admitted that although he thought it had high staging potential, the song itself did not have anything "innovative".
 In another ranking, Vultures Jon O'Brien ranked the song 24th overall, deeming it a "watered-down version of the ethnopop banger that reversed its Eurovision fortunes", referring to Eleni Foureira's "Fuego".